smucclaw/documentation/docs/returning-keywords.rst

 .. code-block:: l4

-    DEFINE price IS A Money
+    DATA price    IS A   Money
     HAS  100      IS THE amount
          tnd      IS THE Currency

-    DEFINE tnd  IS A Currency
+    DATA tnd     IS A   Currency
     HAS  dinar   IS THE unitName
          millime IS THE subUnitName
          1000    IS THE subUnitScale
          Tunisia IS THE region

 Hoisting the `tnd` to the top-level makes sense.
 As globals go, currencies are long-lived enough to stay stable over the course of a